WheteThunger/ItemRetriever/README.md

 void API_RemoveAllContainersForPlugin(Plugin plugin)
 ```

 Removes all containers registered by the specified plugin.
-Note: Plugins **don't** need to call this when they unload because Item Sourcer already watches for plugin unload events in order to automatically unregister their containers.
+Note: Plugins **don't** need to call this when they unload because Item Retriever already watches for plugin unload events in order to automatically unregister their containers.

 #### FindPlayerItems